Android Honeycomb

-Android Honeycomb is the codename for the third major version of Android, designed for devices with larger screen sizes, particularly tablets; however, it has also been unofficially ported to the Nexus One.
-It is the eighth version of Android and is no longer supported, as of November 14, 2016.
+Android Honeycomb is the codename for the third major version of Android, designed for devices with larger screen sizes, particularly tablets.
+It is the eighth version of Android.
+It is no longer supported, as of November 14, 2016.
 Android Honeycomb debuted with the Motorola Xoom in February 2011.
 Besides the addition of new features, Android Honeycomb introduced a new so-called "holographic" user interface theme and an interaction model that built on the main features of Android, such as multitasking, notifications, and widgets.

 Features

 New features introduced in Honeycomb include the following: